Position Statement Human rights

 As defined by the Office of the United Nations High Commissioner for Human Rights, human rights are rights inherent to all human beings, whatever their nationality, place of residence, sex, national or ethnic origin, colour, religion, language, or any other status.
 All individuals are equally entitled to human rights without discrimination.
 These rights are all interrelated, interdependent and indivisible.

 We have a responsibility to respect human rights, which is independent from the state’s duty to protect such rights.
 We use process, governance and due diligence to avoid infringements and complicity in the infringements of others, whether in our role as an employer, as a procurer of goods and services, or as a provider of financial services.
-Where we identify that we have caused or contributed to adverse impacts, we endeavour to provide or cooperate in the remediation process.
+Where Standard Chartered identifies that we have caused or contributed to adverse impacts, we endeavour to address these by providing remedy or cooperating in the remediation process.

 Recognising the importance of human rights, we use the following standards to inform our approach to avoiding human rights infringements, and thus in developing our policies and procedures relating to staff, suppliers and business partners, and clients: